 Make sure that people who rent their homes are treated fairly and with honesty

-People who rent their home should be able to rely on the information from their lessor or agent as clear, honest and understandable.
+People who rent their home should be able to rely on the information from their lessor or agent being clear, honest and understandable.

-To Make Renting Fair in Queensland, let’s allow renters to access to tenancy dispute processes to ensure that lessors act in a fair and reasonable way.
+To Make Renting Fair in Queensland, let’s allow renters to dispute the terms of their lease if lessors fail to act in a fair and reasonable way.

 Enforce basic standards for rental homes